TeamBEASTFTC/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 `
 This does the initialisation of the robot's hardware behind the scenes.
 This does the "mapping" between the variable for each piece of hardware within our code and its corresponding variable we gave it on the phone (the phone variable is where we say: Servo Controller Port 1 = LFoundationHook).

-The hardwaremap is just a variable ou pass through.
+The hardwaremap is just a variable you pass through.

 The telemetry allows us to do telemetry calls (calls to the phone's screen with text for us to read).

 The vuforia_program is a true or false.
 So you literally type true or false for this one.
 This tells the program if it needs to setup the phone's camera for computer vision or not.
 Leaves this to false if you do not plan on doing computer vision.

+## Accessing more tools - making Choppy move

 `
 choppy.turnOffDrive();